Weak reflection principle for L\'evy processes

-The first term in the right hand side of the above is bounded by the right hand side of (\ref{eq.main.rate.grR}) due to Theorem \ref{th:main}.
-To analyze the second term, we only need to estimate the right hand side of (\ref{eq.Levy.final.gR.conv}), with the integration over $z\in\RR$ replaced by the integration over $|z|>R$.
-We will refer to it as the modified right hand side of (\ref{eq.Levy.final.gR.conv}).
-The estimation is done as in step 2 in the proof of Theorem \ref{th:main}, with the exception that, in the present case, all the terms vanish, as $r,R\rightarrow\infty$.
-Following the derivation of (\ref{eq.first.int.rate}), we conclude that the first integral in the modified right hand side of (\ref{eq.Levy.final.gR.conv}) is estimated from above by
+The first term on the right-hand side of the above is bounded by the right-hand side of (\ref{eqmainrategrR}) due to Theorem~\ref {thmain}.
+To analyze the second term, we only need to estimate the right-hand side of (\ref{eqLevyfinalgRconv}), with the integration over $z\in\RR$ replaced by the integration over $\llvert z\rrvert >R$.
+We will refer to it as the modified right-hand side of (\ref {eqLevyfinalgRconv}).
+The estimation is done as in step~2 in the proof of Theorem~\ref{thmain}, with the exception that in the present case, all the terms vanish, as $r,R\rightarrow\infty$.
+Following the derivation of~(\ref{eqfirstintrate}), we conclude that the first integral on the modified right-hand side of (\ref {eqLevyfinalgRconv}) is estimated from above by